PhABC/antiScamBot_slack/README.md

 The muting commands are (*Admins only*) :
 ```
-$mute CHANNEL   : Will prevent non-admin, non-bot from posting in CHANNEL
+$mute (#)CHANNEL   : Will prevent non-admin, non-bot from posting in CHANNEL
-$unmute CHANNEL : Will unmute a muted channel
+$unmute (#)CHANNEL : Will unmute a muted channel
 $mute list         : Will show which channels are muted
 $mute help         : Will show the list of mute commands
 ```

+Where you can ether refer to channel with or without **#**.

 ## Inviting All Members
 The bot also allows you to invite all your slack members to a given channel, by running the following command (*Admins only*) ;